dart-lang/sdk/pkg/web_components/README.md

 <script src="packages/web_components/dart_support.js"></script>
 ```

-You can also use an unminfied version for development:
+You can also use an unminified version for development:

 ```html
 <script src="packages/web_components/platform.concat.js"></script>